Identifying Antique Moccasins

 Unusual Features

-A wool cuff was added to the moccasins.
-The cuff is backed with fabric which was rolled up to create a fabric edge.
-The lower edge of the wool on the cuff was decorated with seed beads.
-An unusual feature on this pair of Algonquin moccasins is the leather top of the cuff.
-The top of the leather was rolled down and sewn to the moccasin.
-This created a space to hold the lacing that was used to tighten the moccasins around the wearer’s feet.
+Craftsmen first attached a wool cuff to the moccasins, backing it with fabric and rolling it up to form a finished edge.
+Next, they embellished the lower edge of the wool with seed beads for decoration.
+Additionally, a distinctive feature of this pair of Algonquin moccasins is the leather top of the cuff, which they rolled down and stitched to the moccasin.
+This design, in turn, created a space to secure the lacing used to tighten the moccasins around the wearer’s feet.

 Find More High Quality Native American Craftwork!

 We are fortunate to have such a well preserved example of early 20th century craftwork at The Wandering Bull, LLC.
-These moccasins were worn, and not created as a tourist souvenir.
-Some of the beadwork has been repaired.
+People wore these moccasins rather than crafting them as tourist souvenirs.
+Artisans have repaired some of the beadwork over time.
 Despite this, these Algonquin moccasins are in very good condition.
 They would make a fine addition to a beadwork or moccasin collection.

 The Wandering Bull, LLC – Native American Craft store is proud to acquire and preserve artifacts like these moccasins for our customers.
 We are always looking for collections of unique items that you will not find anywhere else!
 Identifying the age and origin of One of a Kind items is a priority for us.
 Browse our collectibles section for more beautiful examples of One of a Kind craftwork, both antique and contemporary!